2002–03 Scottish Third Division

 The 2002–03 Scottish Third Division was won by Greenock Morton who, along with second placed East Fife, gained promotion to the Second Division.
 East Stirlingshire finished bottom.
+This season saw Gretna elected to the league, after the dissolution of Clydebank, who merged with Airdrieonians to form Airdrie United, Gretna finished in sixth place in their debut season.

 Table

 Events

 In the course of a 3-1 loss to Albion Rovers, East Stirlingshire used four goalkeepers.

 Starting keeper Chris Todd was taken off injured after only seven minutes to be replaced by Scott Findlay who was sent off for fouling John Bradford 40 yards from goal eight minutes into the second half.